 If you plan to bring a visitor with you to your appointment, you must alert your doctor’s office so that your visitor’s name can be added to the list of visitors for that day.

-All hard surfaces in common areas are sanitized every two hours throughout the day, and all other “high touch” surfaces such as elevator buttons are cleaned even more frequently.
+All hard surfaces in common areas are sanitized twice during the day, and all other “high touch” surfaces such as elevator buttons are cleaned frequently.

 Exam rooms are thoroughly sanitized after every patient.